Calebh101/force-semicolon/README.md

 ## Settings

-- force-semicolon.missingSemicolonLintType: setting that decides if VS Code should give an error, warning, or info dialogue for missing semicolons
+- `force-semicolon.missingSemicolonLintType`: setting that decides if VS Code should give an error, warning, or info dialogue for missing semicolons
     - Options:
         - Error: red line and notification
         - Warning: yellow line and notification